-ELO-P, ASES, and 21st Century funding will be braided together to provide the full scope of offerings under this cohesive system.
+ELO-P and ASES funding will be braided together to provide the full scope of offerings under this cohesive system.
 The Director of Expanded Learning will be responsible for managing funds in collaboration with the district's Educational Services and Business Services departments, ensuring that program expenditures meet funding requirements.
-Requirements specific to ASES and 21st Century program grants will be followed per the appropriate guidelines, inclusive of policies regarding attendance, enrollment, and early release.
-The district will regularly review and revise the ELO-P plan, ASES plan, and 21st Century program plans in order to align all structures into a single cohesive plan over time.
+Requirements specific to ASES and ASSETs program grants will be followed per the appropriate guidelines, inclusive of policies regarding attendance, enrollment, and early release.
+The district will regularly review and revise the ELO-P plan and ASES plan to align all structures into a single cohesive plan over time.